Understanding Flank Pain: Causes, Symptoms, and Treatment

 • X-ray of the lumbosacral spine

-Rest is the primary therapy for any kind of flank pain.
+Rest is the primary therapy for any flank pain.
 Minor flank pain usually resolves with a combination of rest and physical therapy.
-Your doctor may also recommend specific exercises you can do to quickly relieve muscle spasms.
+Your doctor may also recommend specific exercises you can do to relieve muscle spasms quickly.

-• For flank pain due to inflammation, such as that which can occur with infections and arthritis, treatment will depend on the specific condition.
+• Treatment for flank pain due to inflammation, such as that which can occur with infections and arthritis, will depend on the specific condition.

 • Kidney infections may require hospitalization.
 Your doctor will give you antibiotics if you have a kidney infection.
-They may give you these antibiotics intravenously or through your veins.
+They may provide you with these antibiotics intravenously or through your veins.

-• Physical therapy and exercise programs can often treat arthritis pain in the spine.
-Your physician may also prescribe anti-inflammatory medication, which will reduce inflammation and discomfort.
+• Physical therapy and exercise programs can often treat arthritis in the spine.
+Your physician may also prescribe anti-inflammatory medication to reduce inflammation and discomfort.
 In some cases, people need surgery to correct a problem with their spine.

 • You'll need to take pain medications and drink lots of fluids to encourage the passing of the kidney stone.
 In most cases, kidney stones don't require surgery.